 Weekly Conversations on Finance

 It has become increasingly clear that employers hire employees who not only have solid quantitative backgrounds, but who are also conversant on financial topics found in the pages of the Wall Street Journal or the Financial Times.
 These weekly conversations provide a safe and confidential forum for students to close the gap between their quantitative skills and their knowledge of finance and the markets.
 At these interactive sessions, students can ask the most basic questions, practice how to dialogue with a professional on the most elementary facet of finance or talk about more complex subjects like how to apply the Black Scholes Model to futures contracts.
-These weekly conversations are hosted by our Executive in Residence, Teri Geske.

 Each MFE student is provided access to an internal web page with tabs regarding classes, technology services, special events, and career resources.
 The career tab includes information on: